CadQuery/cadquery-plugins/plugins/cq_cache/README.md

-# more_selectors
+# cq_cache

-This plugin provide a decorator function that allow you to add file based cache to speed up the execution of your computational heavy cadquery functions.
+This plugin provide a decorator function that allow you to add a file based cache to your functions to allow you to speed up the execution of your computational heavy cadquery functions.

 ## Installation